 What is Lyocell?
-Lyocell is one fabric that has garnered a lot of attention in fashion circles albeit for good reasons.
-If you’re a big fan of stretchy denim, chances are you probably own a few jeans made with this fabric in your closet.
-Also known as Tencel, It’s been compared to other popular fabrics like cotton and polyester, with fashion experts calling it the miracle fabric.
-So what is lyocell and why is it so special?
-This article is a comprehensive guide on lyocell and every tiny piece of detail you need to know about the popular fabric.
-Ready?
-Let’s get started!
+Lyocell is one fabric that has garnered a lot of attention in fashion circles, albeit for good reasons.
+If you're a big fan of stretchy denim, chances are you probably own a few jeans made with Lyocell fabric in your closet.
+Also known as Tencel, It's been compared to other popular fabrics like cotton and polyester, with fashion experts calling it the miracle fabric.
+So what is Lyocell, and why is it so special?
+This article is a comprehensive guide on Lyocell fabric and every tiny piece of detail you need to know about the popular fabric.

 What is Lyocell?

-Lyocell fabric is a derivative of rayon and thus they are chemically identical.
+Lyocell fabric is a derivative of rayon; thus, they are chemically identical.
 However, the production process for both fibers is slightly different.
 While an indirect solvent is used during the production process of rayon, a direct solvent is used for lyocell.
-Lyocell is created using a solvent spinning technique.
-Thus, it doesn’t substantially alter the chemical structure of cellulose.
-This is unlike rayon that is created using the extrusion method.
+Lyocell is created using a solvent-spinning technique.
+Thus, it doesn't substantially alter the chemical structure of cellulose.
+This is unlike rayon, which is created using the extrusion method.

 You may be wondering why the lyocell process is being compared to rayon.
-It’s simply because rayon was the first mass-produced cellulose fabric.
-And because the lyocell process is an improvement on the production of rayon.
-This means the lyocell process is more sustainable, efficient and creates a less synthetic product.
+It's simply because rayon was the first mass-produced cellulose fabric.
+And because the lyocell process is an improvement in the production of rayon.
+This means the lyocell process is more sustainable and efficient and creates a less synthetic product.

 Tencel fiber is beneficial in the following ways: